andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 One of the key principles we use to keep our lives calm, and reduce the stress of supporting so much with so few folks, is to buy a lot of software to support our products and reduce the burden on us.

-This ends up with _lots_ of paid software to augment our team in critical areas.
+This results in the augmentation of our team with _lots_ of paid software products and services.

 We resist building ourselves and pick the simplest, most pleasing-to-use software for the job.
 We even try, wherever possible not to configure away from the default settings!